websanco/liferay-learn/docs/analytics-cloud/latest/en/people/accounts.md

 ## Activities

 The Activities tab shows the activities of the individuals in the account.
-A histogram shows the number of activities by date and the average engagement score for the account’s individuals.
+A histogram shows the number of activities by date.
 A searchable table below the histogram shows more detail about the activities.

 ![The Activities tab displays data on activities of the account’s individuals.](accounts/images/03.png)